woodrowb96/systemverilog-alu-and-testbench/README.md

 Alu design code can be found in the rtl_src folder.

 Test bench code can be found in the tb folder.

+vsim_comp and vsim_sim are shell scripts used to compile and simulate the sv files using modelsim.